 “Innovation is anything new, useful, and surprising.
 Great innovation often leaves you thinking, wow that’s a good idea, why didn’t I think of that”.

 None more so evident than their approach to the ‘released player’.
 While the world wakes to ever increasing stories documenting the struggle of mental health issues of footballers, it’s reassuring to hear that preventative actions have, and are, well under way when it comes to the 99.5% that don’t make it to first team level.
-Recent cases of bullying, depression, anxiety and unhappiness within Academy football settings are as alarming as they are distressing.
+Recent cases of bullying, depression, anxiety and unhappiness within Academy football settings are as alarming as they are unforgiven.
 Let’s try and redress the balance with some innovation.

 With pleasant ‘surprise’ Ian opens his laptop to display the clubs ‘alumni database’.
 Eight years of data tracking 165 released players at the end of their scholarship (U18).
 A permanent evolving record of their current playing status, career pathway, and specific educational and vocational support offered by his team/ the club.
 A database that grows organically through the concerted efforts of its creator, as is customary with a practiced auditor.
 The crucial part is most notably the human interaction.
 Ian details their last communication logging the conversations.
 So much so that with an air of certainty he’s able to update me on some unfamiliar names to the average Southampton fan among this talented crop of 2010/11.